goeb/smit/issue_tracking.md

 Organizations that care for business or industrial efficiency want to have their databases and software cooperate (talk together).

-Smit's database is made of simple text files, easy to read and parse.
-Its format is publicly known as Smit is released under an open-source license.

-Smit also provides:
+Smit provides:

 - CSV format, for exportation to Excel or Calc
 - a full-contents view, suitable for printing or PDF export

-## High reactivity
+## High Responsiveness

 Workers do not want to be slowed down by software.
 Nobody wants to wait for 10 seconds for the page to be displayed.

-Smit is really fast.
-You do not have to wait, even when the database contains tens of thousands of issues.
+Smit is really fast and does not use heavy images and javascript.